marcj/angular2-localstorage/README.md

 ## Use

-1. Download the library using npm or github: `npm install angular2-localstorage`
+1. Download the library using npm or github: `npm install --save angular2-localstorage`
-2. Register the LocalStorage in your boot.ts:
+2. Register the LocalStorage in your `boot.ts`:
     ```typescript
     var appPromise = bootstrap(MyRootAppComponent);